m5b/ICS32/_sources/index.md

 In-person Labs
 ````

-Lecture and labs will hold one in-person session per week.
-Attendance is optional for both, but will factor into your participation grade.
-Although week to week lab attendance is optional, you will be required to complete 8 labs over the course of the quarter.
-A lab schedule will be published during week 1 so you can decide which labs you would like to attend.
-Check back here during week 1 for the full lab schedule.
+Labs will be held remotely until we return to campus.
+We will update lab locations in week 3, assuming all goes according to plan.
+Although week to week lab attendance is optional, you will be required to complete a minimum of 8 labs over the course of the quarter to receive full lab credit.
+To learn more about labs and view the lab schedule visit the [lab overview](../assignments/lab.md) page.

 #### Quarter at a Glance